lsst/LDM-135/index.rst

 from using an off-the-shelf DBMS such as InfiniDB is spherical geometry and spherical partitioning support.

-Potential ***problems with off-the-shelf database software*** used, such as MySQL is another potential risk.
+Potential **problems with off-the-shelf database software** used, such as MySQL is another potential risk.
 MySQL has recently been purchased by Oracle, leading to doubts as to whether the MySQL project will be sufficiently supported in the long-term.
 Since the purchase, several independent forks of MySQL software have emerged, including MariaDB (supported by one of the MySQL founders), Drizzle (supported by key architects of MySQL), and Percona.
-Should MySQL disappear, these open-source, MySQL-compatible10 systems are a solid alternative.
+Should MySQL disappear, these open-source, MySQL-compatible[#]_ systems are a solid alternative.
 Should we need to migrate to a different DBMS, we have taken multiple measures to minimize the impact:

+.. [#] With the exception of Drizzle, which introduced major changes to the architecture.

-    • our schema does not contain any MySQL-specific elements and we have successfully demonstrating using it in other systems such as MonetDB and Microsoft's SQL Server;
+- our schema does not contain any MySQL-specific elements and we have successfully demonstrating using it in other systems such as MonetDB and Microsoft's SQL Server;

-    • we do not rely on any MySQL specific extensions, with the exception of MySQL Proxy, which can be made to work with non-MySQL systems if needed;
+- we do not rely on any MySQL specific extensions, with the exception of MySQL Proxy, which can be made to work with non-MySQL systems if needed;

-    • we minimize the use of stored functions and stored procedures which tend to be DBMS-specific, and instead use user defined functions, which are easier to port (only the interface binding part needs to be migrated).
+- we minimize the use of stored functions and stored procedures which tend to be DBMS-specific, and instead use user defined functions, which are easier to port (only the interface binding part needs to be migrated).

-***Complex data analysis***.
-The most complex analysis we identified so far include spatial and temporal correlations which exhibit *O(n\ :sup:`2`)* performance characteristics, searching for anomalies and rare events, as well as searching for unknown are a risk as well – in most cases industrial users deal with much simpler, well defined access patters.
+**Complex data analysis**.
+The most complex analysis we identified so far include spatial and temporal correlations which exhibit :math:`O(n^2)` performance characteristics, searching for anomalies and rare events, as well as searching for unknown are a risk as well – in most cases industrial users deal with much simpler, well defined access patters.
 Also, some analysis will be ad-hoc, and access patterns